mikeizbicki/ucr-cs100/textbook/using-bash/file-permission/README.md

 ###chmod - modify file access rights
 Use this command to change file's permission which is created by owner.
 Just simply type `chmod 600 file`

 The 600 is the file's permission setting.
-Just like mentioned before, the machine thinks the permission setting as a series of bits.
+As mentioned before, the machine thinks the permission settings as a series of bits.

 ![screenshot-sjin010 tango-18 -hw4-1](https://cloud.githubusercontent.com/assets/9039778/5392292/580b3f04-80d9-11e4-85ea-723411b89cc6.png)

-Or you can type the permission by characters that you want to change. `chmod u=r,g=rx,o=rwx file2`
+Or you can type the permission changes by characters that you want to change. `chmod u=r,g=rx,o=rwx file2`

 ![screenshot-sjin010 tango-18 -hw4](https://cloud.githubusercontent.com/assets/9039778/5392365/1037afb8-80da-11e4-98c6-0944cd6ea2f2.png)

-If you are willing to your files as private in the lab, you can change all the directories setting in your account as `700` that only you can read, write and execute the files.
+If you are willing to set your files as private in the lab, you can change all the directories setting in your account as `700` that only you can read, write and execute the files.

 ####Sticky bit
-As in a directory `/tmp`, where any user can store files in `/tmp` but only the owner of the file has the rights to modify or delete the file from `/tmp`.
+In the directory `/tmp`, any user can store files in `/tmp` but only the owner of the file has the rights to modify or delete the file from `/tmp`.

 ![screenshot-sjin010 tango-18 -](https://cloud.githubusercontent.com/assets/9039778/5392828/95942aba-80df-11e4-9af4-1c65a4d05b7a.png)

-The end of permission expression there is a `t`, that is sticky bit which tells you can create any file in this directory, but cannot delete any other files which is not owned by you.
+At end of the permission expression, there is a `t`, which is the sticky bit that says that you can create any file in this directory, but cannot delete any other files that you do not own.

 Let's bring an example.

-if you run a command `su - guest1 - c "touch guest1.txt"` which create `guest1.txt` owned by `guest1`.
+If you run a command `su - guest1 - c "touch guest1.txt"`, which creates `guest1.txt` owned by `guest1` and

-run another command `su - guest2 - c "touch guest2.txt"` which create `guest2.txt` owned by `guest2`.
+run another command `su - guest2 - c "touch guest2.txt"` that creates `guest2.txt` owned by `guest2`.

-if `guest2` wants delete `guest1.txt` which owned by `guest1`
+And if `guest2` wants delete `guest1.txt` which owned by `guest1`

 `su - guest2 - c "rm guest1.txt"`.